Why You Should Embrace a Product-Led Growth Strategy and How to Get Started

 3. Market size

 Does your product have a large enough market to support a product-led growth strategy?
-If your market is too small, you will probably need a more sales-led approach.
+If your market is too small, you will probably need a more sales-led approach, like we're doing at Datao with a focus on a niche market (marché public or public tenders) in a small market like Morocco.

 4. Viral potential